Shoun1/OperatingOnData/README.md

 The project highlights originality in risk factor segmentation and demographic filtering

 ##Bottom-line of my SQL-driven backend application: I avoided using a global connection string as Each route establishes its own scoped database connection via get_db_connection(), ensuring thread safety, minimizing resource leaks, and preserving transactional integrity across concurrent requests.
 This design choice aligns with best practices for scalable, production-grade Flask APIs.

-Ready to archive this with pride.
-Let me know if you'd like a matching resume bullet or LinkedIn post to seal the deal.